Skip to content

 Tuition

-Our Cybercrime Investigation and Cybersecurity master's program consists of 30 credits and costs $965 per credit hour.
+The Cybercrime Investigation and Cybersecurity master’s program at Scranton consists of 30 credits and costs $965 per credit hour.

 SEE TUITION